sharat87/prestige/docs/content/api-reference.md

         })

     This request will make a POST call to `https://httpbun.com/post`, with `Content-Type` as `multipart/form-data`, with the two files `file1` and `file2`.
 You can use files from the File Bucket with the `.fileFromBucket()` method.

+`.storeItem(key: string, data: any): void`
+:   Takes a key-value pair and stores it in the browser's `localStorage`.
+While it is possible to use the `localStorage` object directly form inside Javascript blocks, its not recommended, and may indeed not be allowed at all in the future.

+`.loadItem(key: string): any`
+:   Takes a key, and returns the value, if any, that was previously stored by calling the `.storeItem` method.
+While it is possible to use the `localStorage` object directly form inside Javascript blocks, its not recommended, and may indeed not be allowed at all in the future.